Interested in a fountain of youth?

 Above all, I recently wrote about my favorite form of exercise to improve NAD+ & NAMPT.
 It’s a technique called blood flow restriction training.
 BFRT is a great travel-friendly workout option, portable, and effective.

-Add Cheap Precursors
+Add These Cheap NAD Precursors

 Niacin is dirt cheap.
 And effective.